-- drink plenty of water to avoid dehydration - take paracetamol for any fever or aches and pains.
-Aspirin should not be given to children. - if you feel like eating, eat foods that are easy to digest
+- drink plenty of water to avoid dehydration - take paracetamol for any fever or aches and pains - if you feel like eating, eat foods that are easy to digest

 What you should do - Staff (including parent helpers, meal time assistants)

 - If you have any of the above symptoms, do not come to work. - Remain off work for 48 hours after the last symptoms (exclusion is also a requirement for food handlers with symptoms). - If symptoms commence during your working day go straight home.
 The risk of spread is reduced considerably if contamination of the environment is reduced - Inform the head teacher or manager of nursery. - Movement of supply teachers and specialist staff between schools/nurseries may need to be restricted. - Staff should supervise hand washing of pupils if possible.